top of page

 The adjective 'relevant' has its etymological roots in the Latin word 'relevans,' which is the present participle of the verb 'relevare.'
 'Relevare' is a combination of 're,' meaning 'again,' and 'levare,' meaning 'to lift' or 'to raise.'
 Thus, 'relevare' originally conveyed the idea of 'lifting up again' or 'raising up,' suggesting the notion of bringing something back into attention or consideration.
 Over time, 'relevans' in Latin evolved to mean 'pertinent' or 'having a bearing on the matter at hand.'
 This evolution mirrors the concept of something being relevant when it is brought to the forefront or 'raised up' in the context of a particular situation, emphasizing its importance and connection to the topic or issue being discussed.

-Quiz: Find the meaning of relevant
+Quiz: Find the meaning of the adjective relevant:

 Try Again!